zxlim/ST2512-C/README.md

 ##Important Note
 If you wish to compile and test the source code (game.c), please do so in the folder "Compiled" under the folder "PSE2016-Cprog".
-Use the following command to compile:
+Use the following command to compile (Replace x with version number, starting from 01):
 ```
-cc -o ../Compiled/game game.c
+cc -o ../Compiled/game_x game.c
 ```